gradle/gradle/design-docs/features/build-platform/README.md

 ### Test cases

 - Before being able to publish, the user needs to configure at least one target repository.
-- Initiating the publishing process first calls the task for generating the meta-data and bundles it into a JAR file.
+- Initiating the publishing process first calls the task for generating the meta-data.
 - Misconfiguration in the DSL leads to a failed exception.
 - The generated Ivy/Maven meta-data basically just creates a marker file.
 It won't contain information other than the `group`/`name`/`version` required for publishing.
 - Publishing to a Ivy and Maven repository works properly.
 Failures produced by the `publish` plugins are propagated.